ls1intum/Artemis/docs/user/exams/students_guide.rst

     **Recommendation:** Chromium (based), e.g. Google Chrome, newest version.

-- The following prerequisites are only required if your exam contains programming exercises:
+- The following prerequisites are only required if your exam contains Java programming exercises:

     - **Java IDE with JDK 17**

-        **Recommendation:** IntelliJ IDEA 2022.1.3.
+        **Recommendation:** IntelliJ IDEA 2022.1.3 or Eclipse IDE 2022-06.

     - **Git Client**

-        **Recommendation:** IntelliJ comes with an integrated git client
+        **Recommendation:** Use the git client integrated into IntelliJ and Eclipse!
+(Alternative: SourceTree or GitKraken)

 Offline Mode